Tony Hutchinson: Reception

 Hollyoak's series producer Jo Hallows described Tony as a "fantastic" character and opined that Pickard had made the role his own.
 She went on to say that Tony is "easy to write for, because you can throw any story at him, both serious and frivolous, and you know that Nick will make a good job of it.
 He'll make you laugh and he'll also make you cry".
 Hallows opined that Pickard is "probably the person I've cried at the most, some of the more difficult stories he's done, even though you know the story that's coming up, you can't help but have a lump in your throat".
 Another series producer Bryan Kirkwood praised Pickard's acting skills, stating that he felt Pickard is a "brilliant" actor.
 He said he was "particularly pleased in moving Tony away from the buffoon he had become over the years into heartbreaking stories such Grace's death and his relationship with Jacqui.
 He's a touching and sensitive actor who's always over-looked".
 Series producer Paul Marquess praised Pickard, saying he felt that "there's only so many daft Tony stories you can do.
 He's so key to the show and so able and adept".
 Pickard's colleague Gemma Merna praised Pickard saying Pickard has "had some great storylines", adding that if she was "half as successful as Nick is on the show and liked as much then I would love to stay".

-In 2017, Pickard won the British Soap Award for Outstanding Achievement for 22 years of playing Tony.
-This was the first time an actor/actress from Hollyoaks had received the award.
+An Inside Soap columnist criticised the Tony's early relationship stories.
+They wrote that "we had to suspend belief" when Tony had two women fighting over him.
+They did not believe that Izzy and Julie would interested romantically with the "petulant chef".
+They were more critical of his "passionate tryst" with Helen, adding that "we're seriously questioning the scriptwriters' sanity" for creating their romance.
+Another praised Hollyoaks' return to a good "standard" in August 2002 due to story changes.
+They praised Tony's comedic value he added to the show, stating "Tony Hutchinson has been on fine comedy form following the disastrous transformation of his garden by 'Charlie Dimmock'."